GammaGames/StorySync/README.md

       - delay:  # Only sync them after a delay.
 This can be in hours, days, weeks, etc.
           days: 2
       - require-title  # Require a title?
 I almost always have one
+      - extract-title  # If not extracted, it will use the OP title
     shortstories:
       posts:  # Sync post stories from r/ss
       - delay: